Surgeon General’s Report Points to Anti-Smoking Needs in Mental Health

 People with psychiatric disorders are 2-4 times far more likely to smoke than the rest of the population, and also more likely to die from smoking-related diseases.
 Yet how accessible do we make smoking cessation in our treatment plans for addiction and mental illness?
 How many of us have looked at a patient and felt that taking away the cigarette would be plunging them into withdrawal and mood swings?
 How many times do we rationalize the smoking by saying “It’s their choice.”

-The Centers for Disease Control and Prevention recently awarded the National Council for Behavioral Health two projects to reduce tobacco use and cancer among people with substance use disorders and mental illnesses:
+The Centers for Disease Control and Prevention recently awarded the National Council for Mental Wellbeing two projects to reduce tobacco use and cancer among people with substance use disorders and mental illnesses:

 - The National Council will support a consortium of national networks to increase capacity and infrastructure to address health disparities identified by CDC’s National Tobacco Control Program and National Comprehensive Cancer Control Program prevention.
 The National Council will empower and prepare community behavioral health treatment organizations and other stakeholders at the state, county, and local levels to prevent and reduce tobacco use and cancer among adults with mental illnesses and addictions.